 Frequently asked questions

-The length of stay in PHP varies based on individual progress and treatment needs.
-Many people stay in a partial hospitalization program for several weeks, but some may benefit from a longer duration.
+The length of PHP varies based on your progress and clinical needs.
+Most people stay in a partial hospitalization program for two to six weeks before stepping down to IOP or standard outpatient care.

 What is the success rate of PHP?